Polk-Burnett Electric Cooperative Timeline

 Also this year, Polk-Burnett introduced a communtiy solar program; however, it was canceled due to lack of subscriptions.

 The kWh energy charge was lowered in January 2015 and there has been no rate increase for members since 2010.
 Money beyond expenses is alway returned to members as Capital Credits.
 This year, $800,000 was returned to co-op members in September.
 If you purchased electricity in 1993 and/or 2011, you got money back.

 Rate restructuring lowered the kWh energy rate and increased the basic charge from $34 to $36 in January 2016.
 The change follows rate policy set by the board to allocate costs fairly recover the basic cost of delivering electricity in the basic charge.
 Rate restructuring did not raise revenue for the co-op; in fact, revenue was reduced by $150,000 this year.

-Polk-Burnett and its powers supplier, Dairyland Power Cooperative, will develop the area's first utility-scale solar on a 10-acre site behind our Centuria office.
-The array will be built, owned and operated by SoCore, a leader in solar development and construction based out of Chicago.
+SunTuria Solar opened in Centuria.
+Polk-Burnett and its power supplier, Dairyland Power Cooperative, developed the area's first utility-scale solar on a 10-acre site behind our Centuria office.
+The array was built, and is owned and operated by Chicago solar developer, SoCore Energy.
 The array will generate 1.25 MW of solar energy, enough to power 200 homes.
 Dairyland will purchase 1 MW of solar output and Polk-Burnett will purchase the additional .25 MW.
 Solar output will feed into Polk-Burnett's distribution system to benefit all members.
 "The project will provide clean, renewable energy at a fixed rate, replacing electricity from fossil fuel sources and providing long-term, stable energy prices," said General Manager Steve Stroshane.